In The Hospital, Part 1

 In Deuteronomy 31:2, Moses says this about himself.

-Deuteronomy 31:2 – I am now a hundred and twenty years old [Isn’t that what Scripture just said?] and I am no longer able to lead you.
+Deuteronomy 31:2 – I am now a hundred and twenty years old and I am no longer able to lead you.
 The LORD has said to me, “You shall not cross the Jordan.”

 Moses, the man who walked so intimately with God is going to die.
 Whether you’re a Bible-believing Christian, whether you’re a Charismatic or whether you’re Spirit-filled or whatever it might be, every man must die.
 The big question is if he died to self enough on a daily basis that God has something to resurrect to life or does he have to continue judging us in hell so that we die forever and ever.